-Several findings are evident.
-First, regardless of either the risk or the period, military beneficiaries receive far more generous compensation than their civilian counterparts.
-(Comparison is not possible for bereaved parents, since there is no comparable programme for civilians).
-Second, over the years both civilian and military benefits have become markedly more generous, but without any trend towards equalization.
-Third, the growth of benefits for the militarily disabled has been especially noteworthy.
+Figure 14.3.
+Comparative generosity of civilian and military benefits relative to average wage generous, but without any trend towards equalization.
+Third, the growth of benefits for the militarily disabled is especially noteworthy.
 In the mid-1950s militarily disabled beneficiaries received exactly the same amount as war widows.
 By the mid-2000s both groups had experienced substantial improvements, but benefits for the former category grew more than twice as fast as those for the latter.
 Fourth, the parents of fallen soldiers were always the least compensated category relative to other war-related entitlements, and their benefits grew less rapidly.
-Finally, it is important to note that with the ending of means-testing for both widows and bereaved parents over the course of the period studied here, the maximum benefits shown in the charts have been generalized to all beneficiaries.
+Finally, it is important to note that with the ending of means testing for both widows and bereaved parents over the course of the period studied here, the maximum benefits shown in the charts have been generalized to all beneficiaries.
 This has greatly amplified the fiscal impact of rising benefit rates.